 Monday, November 6, 2017

-Founding Members of the Pomegranate Society gathered for an afternoon tea at Moorings Park to celebrate the launching of the Pomegranate Society of the Jewish Federation of Collier County.
+Founding Members of the Pomegranate Society gathered for an afternoon tea at Moorings Park to celebrate the launching of the Pomegranate Society of the Jewish Federation of Greater Naples

 With the creation of our Pomegranate Society, 132 Federations now have a Pomegranate Society, and there are approximately 7,750 members nationwide.
 The Pomegranate Society represents a new level of giving for women’s philanthropy in our community.
 In order to be eligible to become a member of the Pomegranate Society, a woman needs to make an annual minimum contribution of $1,800 to the Federation’s Annual Campaign.